Lorenzo’s Girl

 “I got it when I worked at the Circus.”

 She giggles even louder now, her eyes becoming small slits as she laughs.
-We chat about life, and she introduces herself, Rachel Kadinsky, born in Lisbon, half Polish, half Turkish, resident of Washington State, here on a study visa.
+We chat about life, and she introduces herself: Rachel Kadinsky, half Polish, half Turkish, resident of Washington State, here on a study visa.

 “I think you should be a cowboy,” she says.